masurp/VU_CADC/tutorials/R_text_dictionary-approaches.md

 ```

 Now let’s see if my (admittedly completely random) manual coding matches
+the competence score created by the dictionary analysis.
+In a first
-the sentiment score.
-We can do a correlation:
+step, we can simply do a correlation:

 ``` r
 cor.test(validation$manual_competence, validation$COMPETENCE)